GabrielDasNevesPinheiro/kiefercore/README.md

 #### Whenever you start the application, the commands will be sent to the Discord API, so they will always be up to date.

 # Events
+<span>Inside the `src/bot/events` directory you can create the `Client` events.</span>

+<span>There are two pre-created events that are necessary for the project to work, they also serve as an example for you.
+To create an event for your bot, you must name the file with the exact name of the event and you must export a `default` function, everything that is inside the exported `default` function will be executed when that event is called</span>

+### A brief example: `interactionCreate.ts`
+This script exports a default function that is executed whenever the `Client` identifies the `interactionCreate` event.

+Visit the [Discord.js Documentation](https://discord.js.org/docs/packages/discord.js/14.14.1/Events:Enum) and see the exact names of the events to name the files.

 # Customization